Isner–Mahut match at the 2010 Wimbledon Championships: Details

 Isner drank a "recovery shake" and took an ice bath.
-Fellow American Andy Roddick brought take-out food for him and his coach, including "three boxes of pizza, all sorts of chicken and mashed potatoes"; Isner said later that he was so hungry he "could have eaten 12 Big Macs", but reported that drinking coconut water helped him rehydrate and avoid the cramping that he had experienced in the past.
+Fellow American Andy Roddick brought takeaway food for him and his coach, including "three boxes of pizza, all sorts of chicken and mashed potatoes"; Isner said later that he was so hungry he "could have eaten 12 Big Macs", but reported that drinking coconut water helped him rehydrate and avoid the cramping that he had experienced in the past.
 He slept for less than four hours before rising.
 Mahut also slept for only a few hours, and had a cold bath and a massage.
 The next morning, the BBC reported that Mahut had been practising and Andy Murray informed them that Isner had been running on a treadmill before play resumed.

 The match was resumed on 24 June, and both players continued to dominate their service games.
 With Isner serving at 68–68, Mahut went up 0–30, but Isner won 4 points in a row to hold serve.
 At 68–69, with Mahut serving at 15–15, Mahut netted a drop shot that would likely have won the point.
 Isner, far back in the court at the time, later said that he would not have had the energy to chase after that shot.
 At 30–30, Isner passed Mahut at the net with a difficult inside-out forehand from the middle of the court that landed just inside the line.
 This brought up Isner's fifth match point (his first on 24 June) and his 14th break point of the match, which Isner converted with a down-the-line backhand passing shot.
 Thus, after 67 minutes of play on the third day of the match, Isner won the deciding final set, 70–68.
 The entire match over the 3 days lasted 11 hours and 5 minutes.
 This new world record for the longest match ever was 4 hours and 32 minutes longer than the previous record, the first-round match between Fabrice Santoro and Arnaud Clément at the 2004 French Open, which had lasted 6 hours, 33 minutes.